MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Experimental Results

-Figure~\ref{fig:allConfigs} shows the effect of cut placement and bottom layer group tiling strategy on latency for varying memory limits.
+The graph on the right shows the effect of cut placement and bottom layer group tiling strategy.
 The top tiling for this line is the tiling strategy (from $1\times 1$ to $5\times 5$) that yields the smallest latency for the given cut and bottom tiling.
 The best top tiling for each configuration is also annotated onto the graph at each memory point.
 For example, the $min/8/3\times3$ line represents a cut at layer 8 with the best top tiling and a $3\times 3$ bottom tiling.
 It can therefore be viewed as the optimized top tiling for a given cut and bottom tiling.
 As seen in the graph, middle cuts at layer 8 have the fastest latency at tighter memory restrictions.
 It is also clear that the absence of a cut becomes costly at tighter restrictions due to additional layer overlapping.
-This figure also reinforces Figure~\ref{fig:cut8to2x2} to show that finer tiling perform better at tighter memory restrictions.
+This figure also reinforces top tiling results to show that finer tilings perform better at tighter memory restrictions.

-Figure~\ref{fig:darknetVsBest} compares the best measured latency obtained by the MAFAT manual exploration and search algorithm latencies to the original latencies measured from the standard Darknet Implementation across decreasing memory limits.
-It is clear from the figure that MAFAT outperforms Darknet and reduces the latency and swaps of an inference.
+Figure~\ref{fig:darknetVsBest} compares the best measured latency obtained by the MAFAT manual exploration and search algorithm to the original latencies measured from the standard Darknet implementation across decreasing memory limits.
+It is clear that MAFAT outperforms Darknet and reduces the latency and swaps.
 Interestingly, the minimum configuration for the algorithm, $5\times5/8/2\times2$, is predicted to have a maximum memory usage of 66 MB.
 Currently, therefore, there is not a MAFAT configuration that does not run in less than a 66 MB footprint without swapping.
 However, as memory restrictions get even tighter, the latency increases at a much slower rate than Darknet.
 This shows that the MAFAT configuration also performs much better under swapping due to more even memory usage across the execution of the network.

-\section{Algorithm Performance}
+\subsection{Algorithm Performance}

 Figure~\ref{fig:darknetVsBest} also plots the measured performance for the configurations produced by our optimization algorithm.
 The differences between the algorithm and the best measured are shown to be minimal.
 The algorithm's specific configuration compared to the best measured can be found in Table~\ref{tab:configCompare}.
 To evaluate algorithm performance, the outputs of the algorithm were calculated for the memory values in the table.
 This allowed for easy comparison with the existing measured data.
 Notably, the latency values are quite similar and are all within 6 percent of the best measured from manual exploration.
 Given how the algorithm relies on prior knowledge and some of the data already recorded, this level of performance is not surprising.
 However, the intuition behind the algorithm and the basic results should help apply it in other domains.